ljpatrick/marxpaint/docs/README.txt

                  Click this button and your picture will be printed!

-                 On most platforms, you can also hold the [Alt] key while clicking the 'Print' button to get a printer dialog, as long as you're not running Tux Paint in fullscreen mode.
+                 On most platforms, you can also hold the [Alt] key (called [Option] on Macs) while clicking the 'Print' button to get a printer dialog.
+Note that this may not work if you're running Tux Paint in fullscreen mode.
 See below.

                       Disabling Printing